codykallen/tax-distributor/README.md

  - `taxcalc`, version 0.21.0, embedded here (for consistency)
  - IRS public use file for 2011, with modifications using `taxdata`, version as of PR [#283](https://github.com/PSLmodels/taxdata/pull/283)
  - SCF data files for 2016 in Stata format, including the summary extract public data file (`rscfp2016.dta`) and the full public data set (`p16i6.dta`)
+ - Save these data files in the `data_files` folder.

 # How to use the model